JesperBorup/OS2Valghalla/docs/source/index.rst

 It pulls data from the `OS2Valghalla(Dev) <https://github.com/JesperBorup/OS2Valghalla/blob/main/>`_.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installpackages` the project.

 .. note::